Health Insurance

 Hypertension follows the standard PED waiting period:

-• Individual plans: 2–4 years (most plans offer 2 years for hypertension specifically)
+• Individual plans: up to 3 years (most plans offer 2 years for hypertension specifically)

 • Group/corporate insurance: Usually 0–1 year or waived